Introduce about HPCI

 Project’s finish

 Project representatives are required to submit the HPCI User Reports after completion of the HPCI research projects and to make the research achievements public.
-(There are exceptions if the case may be.)
-Please see the following page for the detail.
+In the case of paid industrial use, it is possible to keep the results private.